Studentenfutter/cars-inequality/README.md

 ![OLS Regression of effects on car price](https://github.com/Studentenfutter/cars-inequality/raw/master/presentation/dotwhisker.png "OLS Regression of effects on car price")

- This repository contains the scraper and the complete code for all steps of our analysis, which was completely done in R. In addition we compiled an interactive map as a potential tool for Tool for policy advisors and prospective car sellers/buyers - due to file size limits the leaflet map cant be hosted on github but can be viewed by downloading and extracting [this zip file](https://drive.google.com/file/d/15fgAFabCP4UoCFuvmKpKP6tbWgPBlJFa/view?usp=sharing).
+ This repository contains the scraper and the complete code for all steps of our analysis, which was completely done in R. In addition we compiled an interactive map as a potential tool for policy advisors and prospective car sellers/buyers - due to file size limits the leaflet map cant be hosted on github but can be viewed by downloading and extracting [this zip file](https://drive.google.com/file/d/15fgAFabCP4UoCFuvmKpKP6tbWgPBlJFa/view?usp=sharing).
  Unfortunately no further analyses was feasible during the 4 day project.